aptejada/aptejada/README.md

 - 📫 You can reach me at **aptejada@up.edu.ph**

 - ⚡ Fun fact **My favorite part of doing scientific research is when I hyperfocus on my computer screen, waiting for the scripts/codes to issue an error message or not.
 That's how I learned most of my bioinformatics and data analytics skill set.
 I'm no expert yet.
-I learned through the open resources shared by the experts**
+I am still learning through the open resources shared by the experts.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">